How to Laugh in Different Languages

 Pain

 We hope that this article gave you a smile!
-That being said, if you speak another language and know other ways to write a laugh, let us know in the comments below.
-We’d be happy to add your suggestions to our article.
+That being said, if you speak another language and know other ways to write a laugh, let us know and we’d be happy to add your suggestions to our article.